Arnis, Escrima, and Kali Weapons Training

-Arnis, Kali or Eskrima, are all names for the Filipino martial art that focuses on armed combat with a stick, knife, sword, or bladed weapons.
+Are Filipino martial arts that focuses on armed combat with either a stick, knife, sword, or bladed weapons.

 Unlike most martial arts styles, Filipino martial arts put weapons training first before training empty-handed (weapon vs. no weapon).
 Escrima heightens the student’s instincts and awareness of their surroundings and teaches them to make use of their environment.

 Escrima dates back to the 1500s and the colonization of the Philippine Islands by the Spanish.
 Escrima is a practical form of combat originally designed as a self-defense tool using those weapons readily available at the time – sticks and blades.
 Because of its effectiveness, modern adaptations of Escrima with blades and batons are taught in many Police Forces and Special Operations organizations including the Navy Seals and Army Special Forces.

 Escrima, Arnis, and Kali are collectively referred to as Filipino Martial Arts or FMA.
 The underlying concept of FMA teaches the importance of the ability to adapt, evolve and to flow as you take what is necessary and throw out what isn’t.
 To utilize what you have available to its full potential.
 FMA students must learn to flow both physically and mentally.

 Escrima has many different forms and most emphasize weapons-based training followed by empty-hand movements.
 The stick is the most common weapon and students initially train with a padded stick.
 Next, they train with a rattan cane, which is about 2 feet in length and which has been fire-hardened and varnished; employed swiftly, it can easily crack a coconut with a flick of the wrist.
 Students also train with blades-the most common weapon employed in the streets of the Philippines.